CHICAGO For investors who piled into bond funds this year, the past week has been an abject lesson of how to get bruised in short order.

 HOW TO HEDGE BOND MOVEMENTS

 Not all bond funds react the same to rate moves.
-Those with a shorter duration - which measures a bond's sensitivity to interest-rate moves - will hold their value better than long-maturity (20 years or more) or junk bond funds.
+Those with a shorter duration - the amount of money you can lose if interest rates rise one percentage point - will hold their value better than long-maturity (20 years or more) or junk bond funds.
 The iShares 1-3 Year Credit Bond ETF, which holds short-term corporate debt, lost only 0.05 percent in the past week and is up 0.47 percent year to date.
 With this lower risk profile, though, comes a much lower yield of 1.5 percent.

 If you're working with a trusted adviser or want to do something daring, you can employ a hedging strategy using inverse ETFs.
 The prices on these vehicles rise when bond prices fall.